opentok/Opentok-.NET-SDK/README.md

 ServicePointManager.SecurityProtocol = SecurityProtocolType.Tls12;
 ```

-Alternatively, if your application is dependant on a different version of TLS for other APIs, you can alternatively add TLS to the list of supported methods with a bitwise OR:
+Alternatively, if your application is dependent on a different version of TLS for other APIs, you can alternatively add TLS to the list of supported methods with a bitwise OR:

 ```
 ServicePointManager.SecurityProtocol |= SecurityProtocolType.Tls12;